thriveweb/deking-new/content/services/single-service2.md

     DeKing is the Outdoor Decking specialists in South East Queensland.
 Use our Decking and Patio Roofing Calculators for a Free Quote
   noindex: false
-  title: 'Deck and Patio Roofing Brisbane, Gold Coast, Sunshine '
+  title: 'Deck and Patio Roofing Brisbane, Gold Coast, Sunshine | DeKing Decks'
 ---